 - Post-Victory Collapse: Duncan or another character sinking to their knees post-battle isn’t uncommon because the Quickening can take a lot out of the winner by the time it subsides.

 - Promotion to Opening Titles: Elizabeth Gracen (Amanda) and Peter Wingfield (Methos) get this in Season 6, in large part due to Adrian Paul not being able to film every episode and in order to fill the void left by Richie's death (Duncan and Joe were otherwise the only main characters left by that point).

 - Properly Paranoid: Surviving for centuries in a world where nearly everyone like you wants to kill you tends to make one more than a little wary.

 - Put on a Bus: Charlie.
 Turned into The Bus Came Back...Back for the Dead.
 Poor Charlie.

-- Real Life Writes the Plot: The death of Werner Stocker who played Darius towards the end of the first season forced the writing staff to scramble to re-write the series finale without him.
-This lead directly to the creation of the "Watchers" and "Hunters" organisations that would change the direction of the series and feature heavily in future seasons.
+- The death of Werner Stocker who played Darius towards the end of the first season forced the writing staff to scramble to re-write the series finale without him.
+This led directly to the creation of the "Watchers" and "Hunters" organisations that would change the direction of the series and feature heavily in future seasons.